 Patcher loads as an instrument or effect and allows you to chain both instruments and effects into complete units for reuse in other projects.
 Set up your favorite instrument & effects chain for example.
 You can also use it to add unlimited effects or instruments in a single Channel or Effects slot.
 Related plugins:Control Surface, Fruity Layer and Minihost Modular.

 The workspace is resizable - Drag on the window to resize OR drag an object to the edge of the workspace to auto-resize.
+Use the scroll-bars to navigate the space.

-Arranging - The menu option 'Auto-arrange modules' creates module columns to represent multithreaded processing logic.
+Arranging - The Menu option 'Auto-arrange modules' creates module columns to represent multithreaded processing logic.

 Processing - Modules added at the same number of nodes (after the 'From FL Studio' node) are processed at the same time (multithreaded), modules at different node-depths columns are processed sequentially.